Digital-Data-Co/forge-docs/src/administration-guide/introduction.md

 # Introduction

-Welcome to the Forge UI Administration Guide.
+Welcome to the Forge Administration Guide.
 This guide provides comprehensive information for installing, configuring, and maintaining your Forge instance.

-## What is Forge UI?
+## What is Forge?

-Forge UI is a modern, open-source web interface for running automation tasks.
+Forge is a modern, open-source web interface for running automation tasks.
 It is designed to be a lightweight, fast, and easy-to-use alternative to more complex automation platforms.

 It allows you to securely manage and execute tasks for:
 *   **Ansible** playbooks